 This is for cases where you want lots of cross-references on files may be in different directories:

-I have written a seperate article of Anki in this blog:
+I have written a separate article of Anki in this blog: Using Anki-editor to build flashcard in Emacs Org-mode

 comments powered by Disqus